-There are only certain wrecks in Chuuk Lagoon that still have human remains or parts of human skeletons to see.
+There are only certain Chuuk Lagoon wrecks that still have human remains or parts of human skeletons.

-You may not mind if you are to see a human skull or other skeleton parts, but other divers might.
-But either way, it may be useful to know which wrecks you may find skeletal parts before you dive the wrecks of Chuuk Lagoon.
+You may not mind if you see a human skull or other skeleton parts when diving Chuuk Lagoon, but some divers might.
+But either way, it may be useful to know which wrecks you may find skeletal parts before you dive these Chuuk Lagoon wrecks.

 One of the Chuuk Lagoon wrecks still with skeletons, or should I say parts of skeletons, is the Yamagiri Maru wreck.

-This Chuuk Lagoon wreck fits into the recreational diving scope as it’s in less than 40 metres (131 feet) of water.
+This Chuuk Lagoon wreck is a recreational dive as it’s in less than 40 metres (131 feet) of water.

-As can be seen from the above image, you’ll see a human skull on the Yamagiri Maru wreck.
+The above image is a human skull on the Yamagiri Maru wreck.

 These parts of a human skeleton are pilled up inside one of the holds of Yamagiri Maru.

 The Oite wreck is one of the many deep dives of Chuuk Lagoon.
-Suited best for technical divers who are prepared for dealing with decompression stop diving.
-Shes outside the scope for recreational diving, as she’s in water deeper than 40 metres (131 feet).
+Suited best for technical divers who certified and experienced for decompression stop diving.
+The Oite wreck too deep for recreational diving, as she’s in water deeper than 40 metres (131 feet).

 The above image is of two human skulls sitting side-by-side a statue of Buddha.
-This has been set up as some sort of shrine to the dead seamen of Chuuk Lagoon, many of whom died on 17th February 1944.
+This has been set up as shrine to the dead seamen of Chuuk Lagoon, many of whom died on 17th February 1944.

 There are other skeleton parts on the Japanese destroyer Oite wreck, which include another skull and a few leg bones.

-If you are a tech diver and have the diving experience and certification to dive to more than 50 metres, this is certainly an excellent wreck dive to do.
+If you are a tech diver and have the diving experience and certification to dive to more than 50 metres deep, this is an excellent wreck dive.

-Another Truk Lagoon wreck where you’ll find human bones on your scuba dive to Chuuk Lagoon is the Shinkoku Maru wreck.
+Another Truk Lagoon wreck to find human bones when scuba diving Chuuk Lagoon is the Shinkoku Maru wreck.

 But the more sinister side of this Chuuk Lagoon wreck, which also belies the story of what happened at Chuuk Lagoon, is there are also human skeleton bones here too.

-In the above image you’ll see there are human bones on a table, which was part of the medical centre on the Shinkoku Maru.
+In the above image you’ll see human bones on a table.
+This was part of the medical centre on the Shinkoku Maru.

-The final wreck where you’ll find human bones on your scuba dive to Chuuk Lagoon is the Heian Maru wreck.
+The final wreck to find human bones scuba diving Chuuk Lagoon wrecks is the Heian Maru wreck.

-Lying in 15-34 metres (50-110 feet) of water, she makes and excellent dive.
-Since the maximum depth is under 40 metres (131 feet) she makes a great recreational dive site.
+- The Heian Maru makes and excellent dive, and since the maximum depth is under 40 metres (131 feet) this is a great recreational dive site.

-You’ll find a solitary human skull in the engine room of this wreck, as shown in the above image.
+You’ll find a solitary human skull in the engine room of the Heian Maru wreck, as shown in the above image.

 Keen to scuba dive Chuuk Lagoon